minuteoflaravel/laravel-csv-validator/Readme.md

 ```

 ## Example
-To check if file is audio file and audio duration is 60 seconds:
+Check if a file has a CSV format:

 ```php
 $request->validate([